 In August of 2013, Tennessee Governor Bill Haslam appointed Pressnell as a Commissioner representing the state’s interests on the Education Commission of the States.

 In 2014 Pressnell was appointed by four US Senators to serve on a committee to recommend a pathway to reduce the federal regulatory burden on higher education in the United States.

 Pressnell serves on numerous international, national, and state level boards.
-He also has served as an international advisor on higher education reform in the Middle East, the Balkan region of Europe and South America.
+He also has served as an international advisor on higher education reform to foreign governments in the Middle East, South Asia, the Balkan region of Europe and South America.

 Joining the TICUA staff in August 2010, Dr. Berty has more than 30 years of experience in student affairs work.
 She served at Austin Peay State University (TN) and most recently at East Central University (OK) as the Vice President for Student Development.
 Berty holds a doctorate in education and also completed post-doctoral work in higher education administration from Tennessee State University.
 She is a member of various national professional associations/organizations and currently serves as the co-chair of The Network Addressing Collegiate Alcohol and Other Drug Issues.
 Berty is married to Greg Berty and they have one son.

 Ms. Cornick, a 2010 Aquinas College Graduate, is responsible for managing the daily operations at the TICUA office as well as the logistics for the professional development meetings held throughout the year.

 Cornick served as a legislative intern to Senate Education Committee Chair Gresham during the 2010 legislative session.
 She also has had experience in a variety of settings including corporate, retail, and state government.